 Manorial Lordships - Past & Present

-But in fact their origins date back much earlier into Roman times, when the Roman Empire set up a tax system to fund the central Roman administration.
+The origin of feudal titles goes back into Roman times, when the Roman Empire set up a tax system to fund the central Roman administration.
 It was remarkably simple and efficient.
 Instead of taxing people, land was taxed.
 Because there were so many landowners, one landowner was charged with collecting taxes from all his neighbours.
 These tax collectors possessed great power and became the first landlords, Latin "seignior".
 Their appointment was not linked to this title, but developed over time through custom.
 As English law recognised Common Law the titles were embedded into English Law.

 The myth that titles were bestowed dates comes from the time of the Norman Conquest in 1066.
 William the Conqueror did something unique for England that has never been repeated.
 He claimed all land as his own.
 He also never gave any of this land away, but simply granted ongoing leases to people to farm the land.
 Since these leases were called "seigniories" and were granted to the "seignior", many assume that this was the granting of the title as well as the actual lordship, land and land rights.
 However, this is not the case; it is merely a conveyance of rights that had existed for hundreds of years before the conquest.
 This is confirmed by the fact that the Domesday Books which record both the lords after the Conquest and the lords prior the conquest.
 Following the Norman conquest, land at the manorial level was recorded in the Domesday Book of 1086.
 Many of these lords owned their lands by possessing them rather than recording them of any paperworks (deeds).